andrew/ultimate-awesome/README.md

 - [awesome-global-development](https://github.com/brandonhimpfen/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
-- [awesome-solo-traveler](https://github.com/brandonhimpfen/awesome-solo-traveler) - A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.
-- [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.
 - [awesome-substack](https://github.com/brandonhimpfen/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-feature-store](https://github.com/breno-costa/awesome-feature-store) - Awesome Feature Store.
 - [awesome-engineering-management](https://github.com/briancorbinxyz/awesome-engineering-management) - Awesome resources for awesome engineering and product manager/owners: A collection of tools, articles, courses, and communities, and quotes.